Actinopteri (ray-finned fishes) > Clupeiformes

 soft rays: 15 - 22;

 Vertebrae: 39 - 41.
-Diagnosis: Body slender, depth about 20-25% of standard length; scutes strongly keeled, beginning just behind base of last pectoral fin ray, about 10-12 + 5-8; snout rather pointed; lower jaw slightly projecting, with small teeth; pre-maxillae with a single row of small teeth; maxilla slender, its blade a little more than 3 times longer than deep, upper edge a little ridged; second supra-maxilla slender, spatulate, with distinct anterior shaft; lower gillrakers 18-20 (Ref.
+Diagnosis: Body slender, its depth about 20-25% of standard length; scutes strongly keeled, beginning just behind base of last pectoral fin ray, about 10-12 pre-pelvic and 5-8 post-pelvic scutes; snout rather pointed; lower jaw not or slightly projecting, with small teeth limited to anterior part; pre-maxillae with a single row of 11-24 small conical teeth directed inwards; maxilla slender, its blade a little more than 3 times longer than deep, upper edge a little ridged; posterior supra-maxilla slender, spatulate, with distinct anterior shaft, shaft longer than blade; lower gillrakers 18-20 (Ref.
 188, 47399).
-It resembles small Microthrissa congica, which has a much blunter snout and more anal finrays, 18-21 vs. 16-18 (Ref.
-188).
+Also characterized by 33-40 scales in a longitudinal series and anal fin with 15-22 rays (Ref.
+47399, 93833).
+It resembles small Microthrissa congica, which has a much blunter snout and less scales in a longitudinal series, 26-35 vs. 33-40 (Ref.
+188, 47399).

 A lacustrine species, but perhaps also in small streams or rivers feeding Lake Mweru (Ref.
 188).